 Georgia native Benjamin Boskoff, Tenor, is a graduate from The University of Michigan School of Music(MM) and University of Georgia Hugh Hodgson School of Music(BM).
 He performed Torquemada and Gherrardo in the University of Michigan’s Opera Theater double bill production of Ravel’s L’heure Espagnol and Gianni Schicchi and as Tito in the University’s Green Opera Production of Mozart’s La Clemenza di Tito.
 Mr. Boskoff has performed roles in La Boheme, The Pirates of Penzance, Les Contes D’Hoffmann, and Carmen with UGA Opera Theater.
-In recent summer festivals, Mr. Boskoff performed Lysander in Britten’s Midsummer Night’s Dream in 2014 with Harrower Opera, Laurie in Mark Adamo’s Little Women with Opera Breve(Texas), and Albert Herring as Albert in 2015 with Opera Breve and reprised the role with Detroit's up and coming company Opera MODO in May 2016.
+In past summer festivals, Mr. Boskoff performed Lysander in Britten’s Midsummer Night’s Dream in 2014 with Harrower Opera, Laurie in Mark Adamo’s Little Women with Opera Breve(Texas), and Albert Herring as Albert in 2015 with Opera Breve and reprised the role with Detroit's up and coming company Opera MODO in May 2016.
 This past season, Mr. Boskoff’s operatic engagements have been in Texas singing Paolino in Red River Lyric Opera's production of Il matrimonio segreto by Domenico Cimarosa, Opera Theater Montclair singing Damon and Acis in Handel’s Acis and Galatea, and Tamino in St. Louis with The St. Louis Opera Collective in December.
-This coming 2017 season has a lot in store!
-In February, Mr. Boskoff was again with MODO in their production of Verdi's Falstaff and updated Don Giovanni as Don Ottavio, or Brad from Rocky Horror Picture Show.
+More recently Mr. Boskoff was again with MODO in their production of Verdi's Falstaff and updated Don Giovanni as Don Ottavio, or Brad from Rocky Horror Picture Show.
 He followed that with his first Count Almaviva with Light Opera of New Jersey's Barber of Seville in April, 2017.
-Mr. Boskoff is currently engaged for a Magic Flute (Tamino) with Lawrence Opera Theatre in August; A Turn of the Screw (Peter Quint) with Red River Lyric Opera in July and a L'heure Espangole (Gonsalve) with Houston's Operativo June.
+Mr. Boskoff was most recently engaged for a Magic Flute (Tamino) with Lawrence Opera Theatre in August; A Turn of the Screw (Peter Quint) with Red River Lyric Opera in July and a L'heure Espangole (Gonsalve) with Houston's Operativo June.
+In the winter of 2018, Mr. Boskoff was a guest artist with Lawrence University and worked along side students in their production of Rossini's last comedy, Le Comte Ory as the count himself.

-Mr. Boskoff has been a student of Dr. Gregory Broughton and Dr. Scott Piper.
-Caroline Helton and Stanford Olsen.
-He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Carroll Freeman, Copeland Woodruff, Dr. Stephen Austin, Frederick Burchinal, Martha Sheil, and Steven Mcgee.
+Mr. Boskoff has been a student of Dr. Gregory Broughton, Dr. Scott Piper and Caroline Helton.
+He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Copeland Woodruff, Dr. Stephen Austin, Frederick Burchinal, Martha Sheil, Kenneth Bozeman and Steven Mcgee.

 Mr. Boskoff is currently calling Houston, Texas his home and base of operations.